2018 ASAS Science Policy Summer Internship Program

 Applications will be reviewed by a committee chosen from ASAS leaders, members of the ASAS Public Policy Committee and representatives from the ASAS Foundation or the ASAS Appreciation Clubs.
 The top applicants must be available to participate in a thirty-minute teleconference/interview with the review committee.

-Final decisions will be made and awardees will be notified by December 1, 2016.
+Final decisions will be made and awardees will be notified in December.

 Placement in an Internship